sylvielamythepaut/geomaps/docs/examples.rst

 Examples
 ========

-Here is a list of example notebooks to illustrate how to access data, create plots, and do machine learning using CliMetLab.
+Here is a list of example notebooks to illustrate how to visualise data, using ecmwf-geomaps.

 .. toctree::
     :maxdepth: 2